DutraIRS/Drug-Embedding-Comparison/README.md

 - Classification: `saved_models/classification/` and `diagnostics/classification/`

 Each pipeline will sequentially:
-1. Train all models with grid search (3 runs per configuration)
+1. Train all models with grid search
 2. Analyze results and select best configurations
-3. Test best models on test set (5 runs per model)
+3. Test best models on test set (3 runs per model)

 **Features:**